The following is a general outline for preparing a thesis or dissertation for approval by the student’s department and

 - Defend the thesis or dissertation at a public oral examination scheduled and announced by the committee.
 The defense should be scheduled early enough for the student to make any changes requested by the committee and to still submit the departmentally-approved manuscript to the Thesis Office for Format Approval no later than 7 weeks prior to the closing date of the semester (i.e., the last day of final examinations; see the Calendar on The Graduate School website for specific dates), 8 weeks for manuscripts in excess of 200 pages.
 All graduate students must be registered for at least one course from the time of formal admission through completion of all requirements for the degree they are seeking including the defense, unless granted an official leave of absence.

 - The committee chair signs the Final Reading Approval form and certifies that the final thesis or dissertation has been read and approved, that all materials are in order, and that the manuscript is ready to submit to The Graduate School.
-After obtaining signatures of the committee and the chair as final reader, the student submits the manuscript to the department chair or dean of the student’s college or school for approval on the Final Reading Approval form.
+The department chair or dean of the student’s college or school signs the Final Reading Approval form to indicate the departmental requirements have been met.
+Because of the pandemic, please use the new policies and procedures for digital signatures on the approval forms.
 A manuscript will not be accepted for Format Approval until it has been successfully defended and signatures of a majority of the supervisory committee, the final reader, and the chair of the department have been obtained.
-(See Appendix C for further details.)
+(See Appendix C of the Handbook for further details—no ink signatures required).

 The signature of the dean of The Graduate School is given after the final manuscript is approved by the thesis editor, not before the first submission to the Thesis Office.
 The signature forms are not included in the published manuscript.
 They are replaced by the Statement of Approval, which is not signed.

 - After notification by the Thesis Office that the submitted manuscript has been read, you may email your editor with any questions regarding any requested corrections.
 Once all corrections have been made, a Format Approval is issued.